Child-Development-Lab/HBCD-EEG-Utilities/docs/expected-outputs.md

 | 3.0 Hz | Sum of natural log power centered at 3 Hz (within the 2.5hz to 3.5hz freq range) at corresponding electrode site |
 | ... | and so on... |

-4- RS Power Spectra .mat Output `sub-<ID>_ses-V03_task-RS_spectra.mat`
+**4- RS Power Spectra .mat Output**

+`sub-<ID>_ses-V03_task-RS_spectra.mat`

+Epoch-level derivatives for RS.

 | Variable Name | Description                              |
 |---------------|------------------------------------------|